On Co-Maximal Subgroup Graph of a Group: Some Characterizations of and

 \section{Some Characterizations of $\Gamma(G)$ and $\Gamma^*(G)$}

 In this section, we characterize some graph properties like completeness, bipartiteness, girth etc. of $\Gamma(G)$ and $\Gamma^*(G)$.
 We note that authors in \cite{akbari}, (See Theorem 3.5 in \cite{akbari} or Theorem \ref{universal-akbari}) proved that if $G$ is nilpotent, then $\Gamma(G)$ has an universal vertex if and only if $G \cong \mathbb{Z}_p\times \mathbb{Z}_q$.
-However, in this section, we prove that they are not equivalent in general, i.e., if $G$ is not nilpotent.
+However, in this section, we prove that they are not equivalent in general, i.e., if $G$ is not nilpotent, there are other groups whose co-maximal subgroup graph has universal vertex.
 In fact, we characterize when $\Gamma(G)$ and $\Gamma^*(G)$ has an universal vertex, is complete, is a star graph etc.

 \begin{theorem} $\Gamma(G)$ is a complete graph on more than one vertices if and only if $G\cong \mathbb{Z}_p \times \mathbb{Z}_q$, where $p$ and $q$ are (not necessarily distinct) primes. \end{theorem} \begin{proof} We first assume that $G\cong \mathbb{Z}_p \times \mathbb{Z}_q$.
 If $p\neq q$, then $\Gamma(G)\cong \mathbb{Z}_2$ and hence complete.
 If $p=q$, then $G$ has exactly $p+1$ subgroups of order $p$, say $H_1,H_2,\cdots, H_{p+1}$ and no other proper nontrivial subgroups.
 Hence $S=\{H_1,H_2,\cdots, H_{p+1}\}$.
 Note that $|H_iH_j|=\frac{|H_i||H_j|}{|H_i\cap H_j|}=p^2$.
 Thus $H_iH_j=G$ for $i\neq j$.
 Thus $\Gamma(G)$ is a complete graph of order $p+1$.